 I'm trying to explore is whether contemporary

-the more extreme and fatal outbursts of rage.
+has contributed to the more extreme and fatal outbursts of

 Answers here